 Some commonly found early Spode/Copeland marks include:

 - Spode Painted Backstamp (may have a number beneath) – Handwritten under the glaze, often in red, but other colors can be found as well including black and blue.
 Used on pieces dating between 1790 and 1827.

 - SPODE – Incised in the china with no coloring.
 Used from 1814 to 1833.

-- Copeland and Garrett – Mark used 1833 to 1847, sometimes with “Late Spode” incorporated due to the familiarity of the Spode name.
+- Copeland and Garrett – Mark used from 1833 to 1847, sometimes with “Late Spode” incorporated to distinguish these pieces due to the familiarity of the Spode name.

 - Spode Copeland’s China England – A number of marks used both the Spode and Copeland name after the mid-1800s.

 Not all early pieces of Spode were marked, so they may be found with simply a hand painted pattern number under the glaze.
 These are often written in red, and shouldn’t be confused with datemarks which were impressed in pieces from the late 1800s through 1963.

-Newer pieces, including the popular Christmas patterns, are marked with more elaborate Spode manufacturers marks that include pattern names, which make them much easier to identify.
+Newer pieces, including the ever popular Christmas patterns, are marked with more elaborate Spode manufacturers marks that include pattern names, which make them much easier to identify.

 Dating Spode & Copeland Using Datemarks